-Remote learning is in our homes more than ever before, which is why headsets like the BuddyPhones School+ are welcome additions to our virtual classrooms.
-Designed for younger students from the ground up, the School+ boasts volume-limiting circuitry that places a limit on how loud the headphones get, capping off at the World Health Organization’s recommended cut-off of 85 decibels.
+Designed for younger students from the ground up, the School+ boasts volume-limiting circuitry that places a limit on how loud the headphones get, also following the under-85 decibels rule.
 The headphones themselves offer a snug and adaptable fit, but not to a constricting degree.
 The hypoallergenic cushioning is a nice addition, too, especially for longer classroom sessions where the ears, neck, and head can start to sweat.

 Why you should buy them: Your youngster prefers a set of earbuds to headphones, and you want buds that'll deal with heavier wear and tear.

 Who they're for: Young listeners with a penchant for tangling cables.

 Not every young listener wants a clunky set of headphones.
 For those wishing for something more in line with the Apple AirPods or similar earbuds, there are the LilGadgets BestBuds.
 What we love right off the bat is that these are volume-limited wired buds.
 Keep in mind, these guys max out at 73 decibels, which is a few decibels shy of the WHO's recommended 80-decibel limit, making these a bit on the quiet side.
 However, the built-in passive noise isolation should help to balance outside noise against source volume.
 While not wireless like the much-lauded AirPods, the LilGadgets BestBuds cable is tangle-free and comes with a mini-splitter for connecting another set of buds for shared listening.